jrandj/aws-security-specialty/README.md

 1. Given an AWS Abuse report about an EC2 instance, securely isolate the instance as part of a forensic investigation.

     * The AWS Trust & Safety Team may send an abuse report to the security contact on your account.
 The notice should be reviewed to see what content or activity was reported.
 Logs that implicate abuse are included along with the abuse report.

-    * You need to reply to the report to explain how you're preventing the abusing activity from recurring.
+You will need to reply to the report to explain how you are preventing the abusing activity from recurring.
 You can also reply to obtain more information.

     * The following steps are recommended if notified of a potential security anomaly on an EC2 instance:
         * Capture  the  metadata  from  the  Amazon  EC2  instance,  before  you  make  any  changes  to  your environment.